-- (c) Subject to paragraph (f)(2), every 3 years, and at the same time as it undertakes its review of the cost thresholds for regulatory investment test for transmission under paragraph (a), the AER must undertake a review of the changes in the input costs used to calculate the estimated capital costs in relation to: - (1) projects subject to the regulatory investment test for distribution; and - (2) the cost threshold for committed investments that are to address a refurbishment or replacement need, or an urgent and unforeseen network need subject to the Distribution Annual Planning Report, for the purposes of determining whether the costs thresholds specified in paragraph (d) need to be changed to maintain the appropriateness of the cost thresholds over time by adjusting those cost thresholds to reflect any increase or decrease in the input costs since:
+(c) Subject to paragraph (f)(2), every 3 years, and at the same time as it undertakes its review of the cost thresholds for regulatory investment test for transmission under paragraph (a), the AER must undertake a review of the changes in the input costs used to calculate the estimated capital costs in relation to:

-- (3) 1 January 2013 in respect of the first cost threshold review; and - (4) the date of the previous review in respect of every subsequent cost threshold review. - (d) For the purposes of paragraph (c), the cost thresholds for review are the following amounts: - (1) \$5 million referred to in clause 5.17.3(a)(2); - (2) \$5 million referred to in clause 5.17.3(a)(6); - (3) \$10 million referred to in clause 5.17.4(n)(2); - (4) \$20 million referred to in clause 5.17.4(s);
+- (1) projects subject to the regulatory investment test for distribution; and - (2) the cost threshold for committed investments that are to address an urgent and unforeseen network need subject to the Distribution Annual Planning Report, for the purposes of determining whether the costs thresholds specified in paragraph (d) need to be changed to maintain the appropriateness of the cost thresholds over time by adjusting those cost thresholds to reflect any increase or decrease in the input costs since:

-(5) \$2 million referred to in S5.8(g).
+- (3) 1 January 2013 in respect of the first cost threshold review; and - (4) the date of the previous review in respect of every subsequent cost threshold review. - (d) For the purposes of paragraph (c), the cost thresholds for review are the following amounts: - (1) \$5 million referred to in clause 5.17.3(a)(2); - (2) [Deleted]; - (3) \$10 million referred to in clause 5.17.4(n)(2); - (4) \$20 million referred to in clause 5.17.4(s); - (4A) of less than \$200,000 referred to in S5.8(b2)(4); - (5) \$2 million referred to in S5.8(g).